0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/user-tx-flow/rpc-flow-egp.md

 The user then signs transactions with the appropriate gas price, called $\texttt{GasPriceSigned}$, based on the suggested L2 gas price, $\texttt{GasPriceSuggested}$.

-User's transactions are accepted for pre-execution only if
+Transactions are accepted for pre-execution only if

 $$
 \texttt{GasPriceSigned} > \texttt{L2MinGasPrice}